Raelifin/sumibli/raw/basics.md

 📛Alphabet Patterns

-Twenty letters is a lot to take in, especially when each comes attached to a meaning.
+Twenty-one letters is a lot to take in, especially when each comes attached to a meaning.
 It helps if we break up the alphabet into groups of letters based on some simple patterns.

 The first six letters form a group of 🔈plosives💬 that all have a similar sound.
 Try sounding out "pa ba ta da ka ga" to yourself.
 Each plosive involves briefly stopping the air coming out of your lungs.
 They occur in order, starting from the lips and moving towards the back of the mouth, with every other sound (b, d, g) being "voiced" by action in the throat.
 (This pattern of voiced consonants occurring right after their unvoiced counterparts ("tada") is a general pattern across the alphabet.